GoogleCloudPlatform/community/tutorials/using-cloudbuild-with-webhooks/index.md

 ## Prerequisites

-This tutorial uses a sample Git repository on gitlab.com.
-If you don’t already have an account on gitlab.com, you can [create an account for free on GitLab](https://gitlab.com/users/sign_up).
+This tutorial uses a sample Git repository on GitLab.
+If you don’t already have an account on GitLab, you can [create an account for free on GitLab](https://gitlab.com/users/sign_up).

 ## Before you begin